 This Wine Braised Garlic Chicken is simple comfort food made chic!
 Tender chicken quarters are braised in a herbaceous, decadent white wine butter sauce in this simple, delicious one-pot-wonder dinner!
 Serve over grits or mashed potatoes for a comforting meal.
-If you love this, you will love this Brown Stew Chicken, Lemon Chicken Piccata and this Crispy Garlic Chicken.
+If you love this, you will love this Creamy Garlic Chicken Skillet, Brown Stew Chicken, Lemon Chicken Piccata and this Crispy Garlic Chicken.

 Well hello!
 It’s been quite a while since I extended a warm welcome to new followers and checked in with my day-ones.
 My name is Jocelyn Delk Adams and I am the Grandbaby of Grandbaby Cakes!
 Here, we leave behind the worries of the day and explore fun, unique and delicious recipes.